|

 think of the leader of our local scout group who can run one of the most

-successful scout groups inKent whilst being
+successful scout groups inKent whilst being paralysed down the entire

-paralysed down the entire left hand side of her body.
-Or the leader of the
+left hand side of her body.
+Or the leader of the Beaver Scouts who runs the

-Beaver Scouts who runs the most successful Beaver group for miles around,
+most successful Beaver group for miles around, even though she is blind.

-even though she is blind.
-Perhaps under these new measures they might
+Perhaps under these new measures they might actually be rewarded for their

 |